brianlam38/AWS-Certified-Security-Specialty/Chapter 7 - Incident Response and AWS In The Real World.md

 * Don't do it on your normal laptop - use a dedicated workstation/device with an antivirus, no software on it except for forensic tools such as Wireshark, Kali etc.
 5. Read logs to figure out how they obtained access.

+## Leaked Github keys - what to do?

+For IAM Users:
+1. Goto `IAM` -> De-activate the IAM User Access Key.
+2. Create a new IAM User Access Key.
+3. Delete the old IAM User Access Key.

+For Root User:
+1. Goto `My Security Credentials` (top nav / outside of IAM).
+2. Goto `Access Keys` -> De-activate Root User Access Key.
+3. Create a new Root User Access Key.
+4. Delete the old Root User Access Key.